vicelab/avocet/TimeLapse/README.md

 A convenient shell script to convert outputted GIFs to MP4s.

+### Parameters (TimeLapse.exe)
+> + Input: a GIF named "output.gif" in same directory.
+> + Output: a MP4 named "output.mp4" in same directory.

 ## TimelapseBuilder:

 The C#.NET console application.
 Visual Studio 2017 recommended when opening .sln file.

 ### Program.cs:

 The Main script, see for changing hardcoded parameters (not required for typical use cases).
+To update .exe, the file must be reran in Vistual Studio.
+Doing so will update TimelapseBuilder.exe.

 ### TimelapseBuilder.exe: